karttur/LEAD/competition/index.md

 ### Wet laboratories

 The analysis of soil conditions for farm management is today dominated by wet laboratories (even if [NIR soil spectroscopy](../../approach/approach-NIR-general)) is part of the laboratory soil characterisation).
-The frequency of soil laboratory testing in Sweden is approximately 1 sample per hectare every 7th year.
+The frequency of soil laboratory testing in Sweden is approximately [1 sample per hectare every 7th year](https://www2.jordbruksverket.se/webdav/files/SJV/trycksaker/Pdf_jo/jo10_19.pdf).
 In Sweden this is just a recommendation, other countries have leal requirements, not seldom at a higher resolution in time and space.

 A future demand for higher frequency soil sampling can be met by more wet laboratory analysis.
 But this is a time-consuming and expensive alternative compared to complementing the wet laboratory analysis with spectral in-situ sampling.
 Thus it is unlikely that xSpectre's soil spectrometer will outcompete wet laboratories, the relation would rather be a mutual benefit.

+Wet laboratories in Sweden include [Hushållningssällskapet Laboratorium](https://laboratorium.hushallningssallskapet.se/properties/jord/), [Eurofins](https://www.eurofins.se) and [Agrilab](http://www.agrilab.se/gem/).

 ### DIY soil test kits